PedroBern/react-native-collapsible-tab-view/README.md

 #### Props

-All props are optional, but if you are not rendering a header, you'd be probabbly better with the original [TabView](https://github.com/satya164/react-native-tab-view#tabview).
+All props are optional, but if you are not rendering a header, you'd be probably better with the original [TabView](https://github.com/satya164/react-native-tab-view#tabview).

 #### animatedValue `optional`